The NDLR

 Check out this great introduction to The NDLR by Loopop

-Note that the Chord Editor was added after this review was published
+Note that the Chord Editor was added after this review was published, and the buttons have been quieted down

 And this video showing The NDLRs Generative features by Oscillator Sink